Have you ever wanted to travel to the moon, but can't find yourself an available spaceship? Go to Iceland.

 The tour, called Inside the Volcano, begins with a 45 minute hike and a tour guide that stops the group along the way to divulge fun facts about Iceland.
 Like did you know parts of Batman Begins, James Bond: Die Another Day, and Game of Thrones were filmed in Iceland?
 Yeah, me either.

-While we were gearing up to take the open elevator down the craters opening for a six minutes ride (think: what window cleaners use to clean the side of tall buildings), we were given soup and water.
-Devin and I received a tour bonus when a baby arctic fox decided to say hello.
-This was especially cool before we began our road trip around the Ring Road where the only animals we would see for miles were horse, sheep, or cow.
+While I was gearing up to take the open elevator down the craters opening for a six minutes ride (think: what window cleaners use to clean the side of tall buildings), I was given soup and water.
+I received a tour bonus when a baby arctic fox decided to say hello.
+This was especially cool before I began my road trip around the Ring Road where the only animals I would see for miles were horse, sheep, or cow.

 The Ring Road

-After returning from our trip and sharing stories with our friends and family, the phrase “we went around Iceland” needed a little explanation.
-Most thought we meant “we went around Iceland, ya know, checked out different places here and there.”
-What we really meant was, “we literally drove 828 miles around the country of Iceland, traveling on the road named Route 1, popularly known as the Ring Road.”
+After returning from my trip and sharing stories with my friends and family, the phrase “I went around Iceland” needed a little explanation.
+Most thought I meant “I went around Iceland, ya know, checked out different places here and there.”
+What I really meant was, “I literally drove 828 miles around the country of Iceland, traveling on the road named Route 1, popularly known as the Ring Road.”

 *Full disclosure: The sunlight makes it near impossible to see the northern lights during that time of year.